-In general, 20% of any portion of an eligible rollover distribution of at least \$200 that is not paid in a direct rollover will automatically be deducted by the Gladstone Administration Office for federal income tax withholding.
+In general, 20% of any portion of an eligible rollover distribution of at least \$200 that is not paid in a direct rollover will automatically be deducted for federal income tax withholding.

-If an eligible rollover distribution is less than \$200, your spouse or nonspouse beneficiary may not elect to make a direct rollover.
+If an eligible rollover distribution is less than \$200, your spouse or non-spouse beneficiary may not elect to make a direct rollover.
 However, that distribution is not subject to the mandatory 20% federal income tax withholding requirement, and your spouse death beneficiary may make a rollover contribution of any portion of the distribution on his or her own.

-The Gladstone Administration Office will send your spouse or nonspouse beneficiary a notice explaining the option of electing a direct rollover.
-Your spouse or nonspouse beneficiary may consider the decision for at least 30, but not more than 180 days.
+The Gladstone Administration Office will send your spouse or non-spouse beneficiary a notice explaining the option of electing a direct rollover.
+Your spouse or non-spouse beneficiary may consider the decision for at least 30, but not more than 180 days.
 However, he or she is not required to wait the full 30 days to begin payments.